-Kyle Hannan, a veteran coach with 20 years of experience under his belt, enters his second season as Mercer men’s lacrosse head coach after being introduced by Director of Athletics Jim Cole on August 6, 2012.
+Kyle Hannan - a veteran coach with over 20 years of collegiate coaching experience - was introduced as Mercer men’s lacrosse head coach by Director of Athletics Jim Cole on August 6, 2012.

-In his first season on the Mercer sidelines, Hannan inherited a team that had posted two wins since the program’s establishment in 2011.
-Hannan’s leadership paid immediate dividends, as the Bears won their first game under his direction and continued to exceed expectations en route to four wins during the 2013 season.
+In his first season on the Mercer sidelines, Hannan’s leadership paid immediate dividends, as the Bears won their first game under his direction and continued to exceed expectations en route to four wins during the 2013 season.

 Mercer’s 4-8 record also included five losses by three goals or less – an indicator that Hannan’s squad was turning the corner by season’s end.
 The campaign also saw Hannan help develop a pair of freshmen - goalkeeper Mike Nugent and forward Chris Baxa - into two of the best players at their specific positions in the country.
 Nugent finished the year ranked sixth nationally in saves per game (13.42) while Baxa was 10th nationally at 2.75 goals per game.

-In 2014, Hannan will preside over the team’s first year as a member of the Atlantic Sun Conference, a newly formed lead with an automatic qualifier to the NCAA tournament.
+In 2015, Hannan will preside over the team’s first year as a member of the Southern Conference, a newly formed lead with an automatic qualifier to the NCAA tournament.

 Goucher’s appearance in the NCAA Tournament was its second in a three-year period, earned by virtue of Landmark Conference Tournament Championships in 2010 and 2012.
 Following the 2010 campaign, Hannan was selected as the C. Markland Kelly Award winner for the top collegiate coach in Maryland while the Landmark Conference honored Goucher with Coaching Staff of the Year honors.